dexplo/bar_chart_race/README.md

 ### Use vertical bars and limit to top `n_bars`

-Make bars vertical by setting `orientation` to `'h'`.
+Make bars vertical by setting `orientation` to `'v'`.
 Use `n_bars` if you want to limit the number of bars.
 The bars will transition on and off the graph.

 ```python
 >>> df = bcr.load_dataset('urban_pop')